no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ## Query Large dataset

-Large datasets (> 100,000 rows) can be queried asynchronously, provided data has been uploaded at some point in the past and the 'crawler' has completed its run.
+Large datasets (> 100,000 rows) can be queried asynchronously, provided data has been uploaded at some point in the past.

 When using this endpoint, a Job ID is returned.
 This can be used to track the progress of the query and subsequently retrieve the results from a URL.